 - "Unsold" if it's an item that didn't sell

 - "Sold" if it's an item that has found a buyer

 3. Item numbers appear just to the left of the listing title for each item in the displayed list.

 You've sold an item and want to be sure you've received the correct payment for the correct item.
 You can do this in one of two ways: through eBay or through PayPal.

 To do this on eBay:

-To do this through PayPal, you will need to check your IPN or Instant Payment Notification.
+To do this through PayPal, you will need to check your Instant Payment Notification (IPN).
 Included in the information provided through the IPN is your item's eBay number.

 Here is how to be sure you receive an IPN for each item you sell:

-Note: To activate Instant Payment Notification, you will need to enter the URL at which you would like to receive the notification posts from your profile.
+To activate IPN, you will need to enter the URL at which you would like to receive the notification posts from your profile.